genghisken/psat-ml/README.md

 # psat-ml
 Automatic classification of Pan-STARRS and ATLAS images.
-Based on the code originally written by Amanda Ibsen and Ken W. Smith.
-Documentation originally written by Amanda Ibsen.
+Based on the code originally written by Darryl Wright, Ken W. Smith and Amanda Ibsen.
+Documentation written by Amanda Ibsen.

 ## In a Nutshell: